 Proposals for Major Development (as defined by 'The Town and Country Planning (Development Management Procedure) (England) Order 2015' (as amended or revised from time to time) should provide flexible workspace suitable for creative industry businesses.
 This suitability should be demonstrated by providing amenity, size and configuration suitable for these occupiers, and be provided on-site wherever possible or otherwise within the Neighbourhood Plan area.

-Where Major Development is residential-led, 50% of the commercial space proposed should be allocated to creative industry businesses.
+Where Major Development is residential-led, a proportion of the commercial space proposed should be allocated to creative industry businesses; the proximity of which to the Creative District should be a consideration.